BMC Discovery on CentOS 7 compared to previous versions

 $ sudo systemctl restart omniNames

-All of the BMC Discovery application services on CentOS 7 are controlled using the
+All of the BMC Discovery application services in 11.3 on CentOS 7 are controlled using the

 tw_service_control utility.
-For complete information about its usage, see the
+For complete information on its usage, see the

 tw_service_control documentation.
 The

 tw_service_control utility enables you to start and stop individual application services, such as the Application Server service or the External API service, or all services as one, which is the equivalent of the